 In contrast with temporal components founded on FSMs, TSOM emphasizes the description of temporal properties of an object o in terms of sequences of messages which are sent to and received from o.
 Thus, the user is not compelled to devise states that are not necessarily relevant to the description of an object's behaviour and whose only purpose is to complete the FSM under development.
-However, TSOM provides the concept of attribute by means of which the user may introduce states he considers relevant for the description of an object's behaviour and may also describe the various conditions that should be verified for enabling state transitions to occur.
+However, TSOM provides the concept of at-tribute by means of which the user may introduce states he considers relevant for the description of an object's behaviour and may also describe the various conditions that should be verified for enabling state transitions to occur.

 Another important point that TSOM emphasizes is the description of the temporal order of messages exchanged between a collection of cooperating objects related by part-of relationships.
 The temporal order of messages exchanged between a composite object and its constituent objects provides a temporal perspective of what has been called the behavioural composition of objects.
-Promoted as a fundamental feature of object-oriented design methodologies, behavioural composition consists of combining and coordinating the functionality of existing objects to create new objects [8] [14] [19].
-A composite object in TSOM encapsulates and coordinates a collection of objects that cooperate in order to reach some goal or perform some task.
-The composite object plays the role of a coordinator taking into account the various temporal properties and constraints specified for constituent objects.
+Promoted as a fundamental feature of object-oriented design methodologies, behavioural composition consists of combining and coordinating the functionality of existing objects to create new objects [8][14][19].
+A composite object in TSOM encapsulates and coordinates a collection of object plays the role of a coordinator taking into account the various temporal properties and constraints specified for constituent objects.
 Furthermore, TSOM enables an incremental specification of object coordination.
 In particular, a composite object may become a constituent of another composite object, which in turn may become a constituent of another composite object, and so on.